 - Technical Regulations

 The constitution and other governance related guidelines, procedures and policies can be viewed on the Statutes page.
+The BWF also has a Statutes App which has the same information accessible anywhere.

 Key Documents – Description